- If you're getting the aoddriver2.sys error message, your AMD OverDrive software is malfunctioning.

 In this case, the CPU.
 The fact that the driver has direct access to the internals of the Windows OS, any conflict between the driver and the hardware can result in a system shutdown.

-So, if you are PC also affected by the aoddriver2.sys error BSOD error, this guide will help you diagnose and fix the issue by yourself.
-In this article, we walk you through the common problems and solutions to fix the aoddriver2.sys error on Windows devices.
+So, if you are PC also affected by the aoddriver2.sys error, this guide will help you diagnose and fix the issue by yourself, the common problems and solutions to fix the aoddriver2.sys error.

 For example, the AMD OverDrive software is not supported by Ryzen series processors; instead, AMD offers an alternative called Ryzen Master Utility.

-Now if you happen to install AMD OverDrive on a Ryzen series computer, it is possible that you might be affected by aoddriver2.sys error.
-The aoddriver2.sys error makes it extremely difficult to restart and diagnose the PC due to frequent shutdowns.
+Now if you happen to install AMD OverDrive on a Ryzen series computer, it is possible that you might be affected by aoddriver2.sys error, which makes running your PC extremely difficult.

 - SYSTEM_SERVICE_EXCEPTION AODDriver2.SYS